GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README-Terraform-Cloud.md

 1. Review apply output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/2-production/runs under `Run List` item.

 1. You can now move to the instructions in the network stage.
-To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-dual-svpc](#deploying-step-3-networks-dual-svpc), or go to [Deploying step 3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the [Hub and Spoke](https://cloud.google.com/architecture/security-foundations/networking#hub-and-spoke) network mode.
+To use the [Dual Shared VPC](https://cloud.google.com/architecture/security-foundations/networking#vpcsharedvpc-id7-1-shared-vpc-) network mode go to [Deploying step 3-networks-dual-svpc](#deploying-step-3-networks-dual-svpc).
 ## Deploying step 3-networks-dual-svpc

 **Note:** For all purposes we treat `shared` environment as `production` environment due to the possible impacts into `production`.
 So `3-production` TFC workspace have a [Run Trigger](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings/run-triggers) sourcing `3-shared` TFC workspace, which means that every time you successfully run an apply job in `3-shared` TFC workspace, a `Plan and apply` job will be triggered automatically for `3-production` TFC workspace.
 (All the applies will continue requiring manual approvals in TFC console).